rupendrab/sparktest/README.md

     ```
  6. Download all of the Shakespeare literature as separate books from http://shakespeare.mit.edu/.
 We will use these for our testing
     ```
+    mkdir -p /data/books
+    ./pythoncode/get_shakespeare_books.py ./pythoncode/links.txt /data/books

+    ## All the books will be downloaded to the /data/books directory.
+The Python code uses the BeautifulSoup module to parse
+    the HTML to text
     ```